um-univie/mod/doc/source/dataDesc/molEnc.rst

 A vertex encodes an atom with a charge if and only if its label conforms to the following grammar.

-.. productionlist:: VertexLabel
+.. productionlist:: molecularVertexLabel
-   vertexLabel: [ isotope ] `atomSymbol` [ charge ] [ radical ]
+	vertexLabel: [ isotope ] `atomSymbol` [ `charge` ] [ `radical` ]
-   isotope: `unsignedInt`
+	isotope: unsignedInt
-   charge: `singleDigit` ('-' | '+')
+	charge: singleDigit ('-' | '+')
 	radical: '.'

-With :token:`atomSymbol` being a properly capitalised atom symbol.
+	atomSymbol: an atom symbol with the first letter capitalised

 Currently there are no valence requirements for a graph being recognised as a molecule.